 On Groover

-The one and only way to be sure that your music will be heard and that you’ll receive feedback is by a site that guarantees radio stations will listen to you and respond.
+The only way to be sure that your music will be heard and get feedback is by a platform that makes sure radio stations will listen to you and respond.
 The music promotion platform Groover allows you to contact radio stations that are adapted to your music style, with simple ways to filter by genre, country, or other parameters.

 There are several paid tools that allow you to track your songs on the radio.
 Among them, we have chosen WARM, an innovative service created in Denmark, as our recommendation for tracking radio play.
 Thanks to audio fingerprinting technology, the platform tracks the songs played on more than 25,000 radio stations in the world, and for a reasonable price, allows you to discover unexpected radio passages.
-It’s great way to adapt your music promotion strategy by targeting specific stations when a new song is released, or specific markets.
+It’s great way to adapt your music promotion strategy by targeting specific stations or markets when a new song is released.

-Don’t be discouraged if you don’t get your song to play on live radio.
+Don’t be discouraged if you don’t get your song on air.
 Unfortunately, major labels do control a lot of what music gets played.
 This is why pitching to smaller stations to begin with is a must.
-It is easy to want to catch the big fish first.
+It’s easy to want to catch the big fish first.
 Show the bigger stations why you deserve a spot on their rotation by building a track record of radio play on a number of other stations before reaching out!

 – Article written by Amy Cimpaye in its original version, translated by Mackenzie Leighton –